salcc/QuantumTransformers/README.md

 The work has been undertaken by [Marçal Comajoan Cara](https://salcc.github.io/) as part of [Google Summer of Code](https://summerofcode.withgoogle.com) 2023 with the [ML4SCI organization](https://ml4sci.org/).

 You can read more details about the project in [this blog post](https://salcc.github.io/blog/gsoc23), which includes a summary of the results and the potential work that could be done in the future building on it.
+The research done has also been published in a [paper](https://doi.org/10.3390/axioms13050323) (see below for the citation).

 ## Structure